DebdutBiswas/socket-io-tictactoe/README.md

 ## User Inputs / Outputs:
 - All the inputs and outputs will be in only client command / bash terminal.
 - Server termnal outputs verbose related to player / client and game move activity.
-- Client terminal takes one move input at a time, raging from 1 to 9.
+- Client terminal takes one move input at a time, ranging from 1 to 9.
-- Client terminal outputs tic tac toe game board after each player move.
+- Client terminal outputs tic-tac-toe game board after each player move.

 ### Example Input / Output:
 #### Input: